 Crystal Palace – Patrick Vieira

-Paddy!
-It’s a relief to see a manager playing in 97/98 at this rate.
+Paddy V!
 Vieira has the football world at his feet as a young man who will soon go and win the double and the World Cup in a pretty remarkable 12 months.
-He’s had a mixed time as a manager but has got off to a promising start as Crystal Palace manager.
-I’m just relieved it’s not Roy.
+He’s done pretty well since replacing Roy Hodgson, keeping Palace out of trouble whilst lowering the average age by about 10 years.

 Leicester City – Brendan Rodgers